 Some people think that there is just a big catalog and you pick what frame you want, pick your colors and stickers and you are done.
 Well that may be the way some people do it.
 But not here at Supercross.
 Every frame we build starts off as an idea and goes thru hundreds of steps and testings before you see it on the race track and then at your local BMX Race Shop for you to build up your own personal dream bike.
 Take a minute and read thru below to find out more about the development of the ENVY BLK Expert Series Carbon BMX Race Frame.

-When we developed the Pro Size ENVY BLK race frames, we knew that the natural progression would be to offer the technology that goes into the Pro frames to the smaller riders.
-And while that sounds easy, there is a lot of work that goes into developing a carbon race frame that is stiff, but not too stiff, it is real easy to over build the frame, but then you end up with a frame that is slower as it is not responsive.
+When we developed the Pro Size ENVY BLK race frames, we knew that the natural progression would be to offer that same technology to the smaller riders.
+While that sounds easy, there is a lot of work that goes into developing a carbon race frame that is stiff, but not too stiff.
+It’s real easy to over build the frame, but then you end up with a frame that is slower as it’s not responsive.
 So you want the perfect balance of stiffness and compliance.
-How to lay up the fibers to ensure that it launches like no other out of the gate, but isn't overly rigid.
-To use the perfect balance of carbon to ensure it will allow you to dive and hold a line in a turn, without being so rigid it throws you high side.
+We need to look at how to lay up the fibers to ensure that it launches like no other out of the gate, but isn't overly rigid.
+To use the perfect balance of carbon ensures it will allow you to dive and hold a line in a turn without being so rigid it throws you high side.
 With that in mind we spent a lot of time on the Cad program, and using FEA to get the perfect balance.
-And when you are in the cad File, you want to ensure that it is perfect.
-We learned a lot on our Larger ENVY BLK frames, if you make a mistake on how you want it and you have to change the molds, it can not only be a long time frame to make the change, but it is expensive.
+When you are in the cad File, you want to ensure that it is perfect.
+We learned a lot on our larger ENVY BLK frames, if you make a mistake on how you want it and you have to change the molds, it becomes an expensive mistake for both time and money!

-The molds are not cheap , they are huge plates of billet aluminum , and what may seem like a simple change to the mold can cost upwards of $30,000.
+The molds are not cheap , they are huge plates of billet aluminum.
+A simple change to the mold can cost upwards of $30,000.
 And take up to 6 months by the time you make the changes to all the parts of the tooling.
 So when you commit the file to the tooling stage, you want to make sure it is perfect.
 Spending a few late nights here and there to make it perfect in the preliminary design, will save time and money later.
-And that is our goal, the pursuit of the perfect riding bike.
+And that’s our goal, the pursuit of the perfect riding bike.
 So we have to make sure it is right.
 And preferably, get it right the first time.

 With the carbon frames we have many tools that we use to manufacture.
 The molding process is just as important as the material and design choices.
-It is all part of the recipe for the perfect frame.
-With our molds, we do what is a high compactation process, and use an EPS internal molding process to ensure that the maximum benefits of the Torray T700S carbon fiber is optimized.
-It's the details like this that you can't see on the inside of the frame that further optimize the strength and allow for us to build the lightest frame possible.
+It’s all a part of the recipe for the perfect frame.
+With our molds, we do a high compaction process and use an EPS internal molding process to ensure that the maximum benefits of the Torray T700S carbon fiber is optimized.
+It's the details that you can't see on the inside of the frame that further optimize the strength and allow us to build the lightest frame possible.

-Once the tools are made and the material is cut we start the building.
-The laying up of the carbon material on the mandrels and being placed in the mold takes hours.
-It is extremely labor intensive as the process has to be done right.
+Once the tools are made and the material is cut, we start the building.
+The laying of the carbon material on the mandrels and being placed into the mold takes hours.
+It’s extremely labor intensive as the process has to be done right.
 There is no room for error.
-At this point we are 10's of thousands in to the process and we have to make sure it is right.
-And as soon as we get the first finished frame out of the tools, what do we do??
+At this point we are 10's of thousands into the process and we have to make sure it is right.
+And as soon as we get the first finished frame out of the tools, what do we do?
 We throw it on the test machines and try to break it.

 Well with the final production Expert ENVY BLK in hand, Bella took off to the California State Finals and picked up her State # 1 Plate and then backed it up heading to Arizona for the Gold Cup Finals and grabbed a pair of wins on Saturday.
-They say that the race it Sunday and sell it Monday theory doesn't work in BMX anymore, but here is proof that it does.
+They say race it Sunday and sell it Monday.
+That theory doesn't work in BMX anymore, but here is proof that it does.
 Real world R&D and testing to bring you the best.